 Students from a variety of courses do observations of children at work and play.
 The two observation rooms with one-way glass mirrors are often populated with students from child and adolescent development, psychology, education, art, physical education and Christian education classes.
 They also participate from 10-15 hours per semester in field experience.

 Our program enrollment includes

 Children attend daily or Monday/Wednesday/Friday or Tuesday/Thursday schedules.
-Twenty-eight children attend each morning with up to 16 remaining through the afternoon.
-There is also a Monday/Wednesday/Friday afternoon enrichment program for 3 and 4 year olds.
+Twenty-eight children attend each morning with up to 18 remaining through the afternoon.
 All full day children receive a hot lunch from the university cafeteria and rest or nap after lunch.
 Nutritional snacks are served in the morning and afternoon.
 Hours of operation are 7:30 a.m. to 5 p.m.

 We offer a developmental approach

 Our program consists of a teacher-prepared environment with a variety of experiences that invite children’s active participation.
 Some examples of these classroom choices include a writing center, process oriented art, listening centers, science exploration, sensory activities, block building, dramatic play, puzzles, games, books, math readiness activities, language and print rich activities.
 Children are free to select any or all of the available activities each day.
 Adults circulate among the various centers to scaffold, guide and direct the child's learning.

 In addition to this individualized approach, time is set aside each day for group involvement.
 These group activities are devoted to helping the emergent child develop language and print readiness.
 During these group times, teachers use various methods of meeting the learner through storytelling, puppetry, creative dramatics, songs, finger plays, use of rhythm instruments, cooperative games, movement to music and discussions.